pool2win/blog-and-docs/docs/_posts/2025-02-04-rebooting-p2pool-for-bitcoin.md

 image: assets/BC_Logo_.png
 ---

-[P2Pool](http://p2pool.in/) for bitcoin was a project that provided miners way to build block templates and earn payouts directly from the the block coinbase.
+[P2Pool](http://p2pool.in/) for bitcoin was a decentralised mining pool for bitcoin that provided miners way to build block templates and earn payouts directly from the the block coinbase.
 In this post, I describe an approach to reboot P2Pool.
 The pool is being developed in Rust and leans on excellent libraries like rust-bitcoin and libp2p.
-The repository is here on
+The repository is here on github:
-github:
 [https://github.com/pool2win/p2pool-v2](https://github.com/pool2win/p2pool-v2)

 ## P2Pool Limitations